Helping New Zealand’s farmers take care of our land

 New Zealand’s banks are increasingly focused on helping agribusiness meet the challenges of developing sustainable farming practices.

-The loan pays for a range of infrastructure investments designed to develop or improve environment management, including water and energy conservation projects, fencing and planting, and effluent management.
+The loan pay for a range of infrastructure investments designed to develop or improve environment management, including water and energy conservation projects, fencing and planting, and effluent management.

 This support for the farming community is one reason why Canstar is delighted to announce that ANZ has won our Agribusiness Bank of the Year award for the eighth year in a row.